-- Draw the stud layouts on the plates refering to the floor plan in the shed blueprints.
+- Draw the stud layouts on the plates referring to the floor plan in the shed diagrams.

 - Cut out 27 studs of 92 5/8″, and cut out 6 studs of 81 1/2″ which will be used as jack studs.

 - Construct 3 headers with 2 × 6s and 1/2″ plywood: one will be of 65″ to be used for the door opening, and one of 67″ for right side window, and one of 35″ for rear window.